eugeniovaretti/honeybeehealth/README.md

 To facilitate furher researches, a cleaned version of the dataset is provided in the folder [FinalDataSet](https://github.com/eugeniovaretti/honeybeehealth/tree/main/FinalDataSet)

+## Report and presentation
+Report and presentation can be found in [Presentation and Report](https://github.com/eugeniovaretti/honeybeehealth/tree/main/Presentation%20and%20Report) folder.

 ## Preliminary analysis and Data consistency
 The folder [Map_Visualization](https://github.com/eugeniovaretti/honeybeehealth/tree/main/code/Map_visualization) contains a Shiny tool that allows you to produce some plots as average losses per state.